prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 }
 ```

-## Important!!
+## Important!
 Passing a Custom Object as a Method Input Parameter
 Remember when we said that Methods take input parameters in parentheses?
 Example:
 ```java
 public static void setLength(int length) {}